-- a.
+a.
 These Standards shall govern all construction and upgrading of all public and private drainage facilities in the City of Dayton and applicable work within its service areas.
-This standard shall apply to all drainage facilities which impact any public storm drain system, public right-of-way or easement dedicated to or located within the City of Dayton and within all off-street parking and loading areas. - b.
+This standard shall apply to all drainage facilities which impact any public storm drain system, public right-of-way or easement dedicated to or located within the City of Dayton and within all off-street parking and loading areas.

+- b.
 All storm water runoff shall be conveyed to a public storm drain or natural drainage channel having adequate capacity to carry the flow without overflowing or otherwise causing damage to public and private property.
-In the case of private development, the developer shall pay all costs associated with designing and constructing the facilities necessary to meet this requirement.
+In the case of private development, the developer shall pay all costs associated with designing and constructing the facilities necessary to meet this requirement. - c.

-- c.
 Permanent storm drain facilities shall be provided to all properties within the City of Dayton in accordance with these Standards.
-This shall generally be interpreted to mean that permanent storm drainage facilities shall be provided for the following types of development: - 1) Existing legal lots of record at the time development occurs; - 2) All partitions and subdivisions; - Developments entailing construction which will change the point of discharge of surface waters, the quantity of discharge, or will discharge water at a higher velocity than that of the preconstruction discharge rate. - 4) Construction or reconstruction of public or private streets and temporary detours; - 5) Developments entailing construction in or adjacent to any existing stream or watercourse including intermittent streams.
+This shall generally be interpreted to mean that permanent storm drainage facilities shall be provided for the following types of development: - 1) Existing legal lots of record at the time development occurs; - 2) All partitions and subdivisions; - 3) Developments entailing construction which will change the point of discharge of surface waters, the quantity of discharge, or will discharge water at a higher velocity than that of the preconstruction discharge rate. - 4) Construction or reconstruction of public or private streets and temporary detours; - 5) Developments entailing construction in or adjacent to any existing stream or watercourse including intermittent streams.

 - a.
 The design of the following are considered special items and are not covered in detail in these Standards:

 - 1) Stormwater Pump Stations and Force Mains

 - 2) Siphons

 - 3) Water Quality Facilities

-- 4) Energy Dissipators
+- Energy Dissipators

 - 5) Flow Measurement Devices

 - 6) Bore Crossings

 - 7) Concrete Box Culverts (where standard culverts are not feasible)

 - b.
 Review and approval of the above special items by the City Engineer and the Public Works Director shall be required.
 When requested by the City, full design calculations shall be submitted for review prior to approval.

 - a.
 Any alternate material or method not explicitly approved herein will be considered for approval on the basis of the objectives set forth in Paragraph 2.1, Purpose.
 Persons seeking such approval shall make application in writing to the City Engineer and Public Works Director.
 Approval of any major deviation from these Standards shall be in written form.
-Approval of minor matters will be made in writing, if requested. - b.
-Any alternate must meet or exceed the minimum requirements set forth in these Design Standards. - c.
+Approval of minor matters will be made in writing, if requested.
+Any and all such requests shall be submitted in writing to the Public Works Director prior to City approval of the design drawings. - b.
+Any alternate must meet or exceed the minimum requirements set forth in these Design Standards (also see "equal" & "substitute" definitions under PWDS 1.4). - c.
 The written application is to include, but is not limited to, the manufacturer's specifications and testing results, design drawings, calculations and other pertinent information. - d.
 Any deviations or special problems shall be reviewed on a case-by-case basis and approved by the City Engineer and the Public Works Director.
 When requested by the City, full design calculations shall be submitted for review with the request for approval.